-Medhanie Haile is one of several journalists arrested after the government summarily banned the privately owned press on September 18, 2001, in response to growing criticism of President Isaias Afewerki.
+Medhanie was arrested after the government summarily banned the privately owned press on September 18, 2001, in response to growing criticism of President Isaias Afewerki.
 Eritrean authorities have never accounted for the whereabouts, health, or legal status of Medhanie and the others.
 CPJ confirmed in 2007 that one of the journalists, Fesshaye “Joshua” Yohannes, died in secret detention.
 CPJ has been unable to confirm reports that others, including Medhanie, perished in custody.
 CPJ continues to list the journalists on the prison census as a means of holding the government accountable for their fates.

 Medhanie’s paper was one of several that reported on divisions between reformers and conservatives within the ruling Party for Democracy and Justice and advocated for full implementation of the country’s democratic constitution.
 A dozen top reformist officials, whose pro-democracy statements had been relayed by the independent newspapers, were also arrested.